 The study proposes an alternative means to measure entrepreneurial ability by leveraging existing networks of micro-credit clients to identify and target high ability entrepreneurs who can transition their enterprises to SMEs.

 Findings from the study support the proposed theory that community members can accurately identify high-return entrepreneurs.
 Despite plenty of literature on information diffusion within networks, there are few that present empirical evidence on the same.
 Insights from this study shed new light on scope and depth of social knowledge contained in rural and peri-urban networks.
-This study also contributes to emerging literature on the implementability of methods developed within the theoretical mechanism design literature.
+This study also contributes to the emerging literature on the methods developed within the theoretical mechanism.